Fabricating the Future: Robotics and Programming

 - demonstrate a spirit of cooperation, courtesy, and professionalism.

-You'll be enrolled in the non-credit course Robotics and Artificial Intelligence (UNIV 1109).
+You'll be enrolled in the non-credit course Robotics (UNIV 1109).

 NOTE: No prior experience with robotics is required but students with experience programming in C/C++, Java, or other similar languages are encouraged to enroll in this course.
 Experience programming will enable students to get the most out of this fast-paced course in robotics and engineering.